rgfortune/terraform-basic-vpc-module/README.md

       # Specify the number and type of subnets you want
       public_subnets_count = 2
       private_subnets_count = 4

+      # Specify the number NAT GWs you want
+      # Default to 1 in a public subnet.
+      # Setting to 2 or equal to the total number of availability zones in use will provide HA
+      nat_gw_count = 1

       # Common Tags
       tags = {